tableau/webdataconnector/docs/wdc_tutorial.md

 If you *really* want to skip all of this and go straight to the source code, look for the `earthquakeUSGS` files in the `Examples` directory.
 You'll get a lot more out of this if you build it from scratch though--promise!

+**Important**: The connector that we'll create in this tutorial (`earthquakeWDC`) has a different name than the same connector in the `Examples` directory (`earthquakeUSGS`).
+This is to minimize the chances of accidentally overwriting the existing sample.
+However, if you copy the existing sample, you'll have to change file paths.

 ### Create the HTML page {#create-page}

 When you open a WDC in Tableau, you display an HTML page that links to your JavaScript code and to the WDC library.
 Optionally, this page can also display a user interface for your users to select the data that they want to download.